sharad461/covid19_misinformation/README.md

     python main.py

+A few columns are not present in hydrated data, run

+    python main.py hydrated

+for hydrated data.

 `sample.py` reads the dataset and extracts samples and `filter.py` filters tweets based on `tweet_type` (original) and `lang` (en).
 The functions from `sample.py` are not being used because the data seems to have already been sampled. `visualization.py` has methods that will generate graphs.
 Currently it only has a method of creating a line graph. `exploratory.py` has methods that prepare the entire data for weekly analysis.

 `main.py` imports all these methods and runs them.